 Albert married Doris Hancock around 1920 and they raised a family of seven.
 He died in Digby in 1970 aged seventy-four.

 John’s wife Selina never remarried and remained in Wickliffe most of her life, finally passing away in Adelaide in 1960.
 John jr enlisted in WW2 but was discharged early.
+For Selina, there was a constant reminder of John’s sacrifice on the Wickliffe War Memorial.

 Parents John and Margaret McClintock did not live long past the war.
 The loss of one son would have been enough for any parents to bear, but two would be heart-wrenching.
 Another tragedy bestowed them with daughter Flora passing away in 1921 aged just nineteen.
 John passed away in 1923 aged eighty and Margaret in 1932 aged seventy-four.